-There are loads of budget airfare carriers in Europe and the trend continues to grow- Easyjet, Wizzair, Jet2, Aer Lingus, and Norwegian to name just a few.
-And of course the largest and the pioneer of discount flying in Europe, Ryanair.
-These airlines will usually give you a much better deal than old school national carriers because service is a la carte and in some aspects, non existent.
-But you get what you pay for.
-Here are 5 money saving tips on flying discount airlines, especially Ryanair.
+There are many budget airlines in Europe and the trend continues to grow.
+Easyjet, Wizzair, Jet2, Aer Lingus and Norwegian are among them.
+Of course, the largest and pioneer of discount flying in Europe is Ryanair.
+These airlines usually offer a better deal compared to legacy carriers because all services are a la carte.
+But you often get what you pay for.
+Here are 5 money saving tips on flying discount airlines, especially Ryanair!

 2) Weigh Your Bags Before Going to the Airport

 Ryanair charges more than most discount airlines to check baggage.
 Aer Lingus, for example, charges just €15 each way for up to 20 kg.
 Ryanair charges €15-25 each way (depending on their mood) for only 15kg and €25-35 each way for 20 kg.
 That’s a huge markup on baggage, but Ryanair’s fares are usually cheaper than just about everyone else.